SQ4007-2025/website/notes/notes_3.md

 * A compiler will take the above code and turn it into the following machine code:

   ![machine code](images/week_2/Week2Slide012.png)
-* *VS Code*, the programming environment provided to you as a CS50 student, utilizes a compiler called `clang` or *c language*.
+* *VS Code*, the programming environment provided to you as on Github Codespaces, utilizes a compiler called `clang` or *c language*.
 * You can enter the following into the terminal window to compile your code: `clang -o hello hello.c`.
 * *Command-line arguments* are provided at the command line to `clang` as `-o hello hello.c`.
 * Running `./hello` in the terminal window, your program runs as intended.